TAXIIProject/taxiiproject.github.io/documentation/service-profiles/file-hash-rep/index.md

 [Python Source](file-hash-rep-poll-response.py)

 ### <a name="7"></a>Step 7 - Parse Response
-The information recipient parses the response and "makes a decision" (read: prints a statement) about whether to delete the file in question based on the reputation response.
+The information recipient parses the response and "makes a decision" (read: prints a statement) about whether the file is safe to open based on the reputation response.
 While this step is not performed by the service provider, it is useful for completeness so it is included in this TAXII Service profile.

 ### Parse Response - Python - DO NOT READ THIS YET, IT NEEDS TO BE UPDATED